volodya-lombrozo/newsman/docs/do-you-trust-me.md

 As a result, we've now developed much better - styled, grammatically correct, and descriptive messages in our issues and pull requests that are more understandable.
 So, it’s a nice improvement for people who read our PRs, not just for AI processing.

-However, I should admit that in some cases when we need to go beyond that, we can add additional markers like 'Risk 1: ...,' 'Risk 2: ...' in the text
+However, I should admit that in some cases when we need to go beyond that, we can leave additional markers like 'Risk 1: ...,' 'Risk 2: ...' in the text
 (as I did [here](https://github.com/objectionary/opeo-maven-plugin/pull/259)) to get more precise answers from the AI.
-By doing this, the AI almost didn't make any mistakes.
+By doing this, the AI almost doesn't make any mistakes.
 But do we really need the AI in this case at all?
 As you can see, it's exactly what we initially didn't want to do at all – structure text and add meta information to PRs and issues.
 How ironic.

 ## Let's improve it?

-Even though we've implemented all these parts,
-We still had to handle much of the work, including structuring, formatting, and making sure each generated sentence actually made sense.
+Even though we've implemented all these parts, we still have to handle much of the work, including structuring, formatting, and ensuring each generated sentence makes sense.
-I'm not sure if we can fix the problem related to meaning verification.
+I'm unsure if we can somehow fix the issue related to meaning verification.
-It's just easier to do it manually, at least for now.
+For now, it's just easier to do it manually.
-So, we're left with some structural and formatting problems.
+Consequently, we're left with structural and formatting problems.
+We have several options that we can apply to improve our reports.

+The first thing we can improve is the entire report style.
+Since we made three separate requests, the responses predictably came back in different formats.
-To illustrate, just take a look at the report we generated.
+To illustrate this, take a look at the report we generated.

 ```txt
 Last week achievements: